Melbourne Airport Rail: Project description

-The airport link will be a branch of Melbourne's existing metropolitan rail network, running express from Sunshine to the airport.
+The airport link will be a branch of Melbourne's existing metropolitan rail network, running express, except for a stop at one new station, from Sunshine to the airport.
 12 km of new double track will be built from Sunshine station to a new premium station at Melbourne Airport.
-A new rail bridge will be built above the Maribynong River next to the existing heritage Albion Viaduct.
+A new rail bridge will be built above the Maribyrnong River next to the existing heritage Albion Viaduct.
 The new bridge will be 55 m high and 383 m long and become the second-highest bridge in Victoria after the West Gate Bridge.

-Sunshine station will be expanded as part of the plan, becoming a new hub for transfers from suburban and regional services to the airport line.
-A new concourse will be built, along with new platforms, platform extensions and accessibility upgrades.
-A large 18 m high flyover will be built above Albion station and Ballarat Road.
-There will be a 6 km long section of elevated rail over the Western Ring Road and Airport Drive.
-The airport station is currently planned to be an elevated terminal station, connected by a walkway to the airport's main terminals.
-The design will accommodate a future Suburban Rail Loop connection.

-A second new station Keilor East is to be built along the line at the border of Airport West and Keilor Park to serve Melbourne's north-west.

-At the city end, the airport line will run through the new underground Metro Tunnel stations at State Library and Town Hall, which will allow interchange to all other suburban services via the existing major stations Melbourne Central and Flinders Street, respectively.
+At the city end, the Airport line will run through the new underground Metro Tunnel, which opened in February 2026.
+The new Metro Tunnel stations at State Library and Town Hall will allow interchange to all other suburban services via their respective nearby major stations of Melbourne Central and Flinders Street.
 High Capacity Metro Trains, 7-car trains introduced as part of the Metro Tunnel project, will run to the airport.
 Plans from 2022 said that airport trains will run every ten minutes all-day, taking approximately 30 minutes to reach the CBD from the airport.